mustafasaydam/BLG102E-ITU/README.md

 # BLG102E-ITU

-Introduction to Scientific and Engineering Computation Lab Questions And Answers
+## Introduction to Scientific and Engineering Computation Lab Questions And Answers

+Checks done and passing all tests.

++ MOCK EXAM QUESTION AND SOLUTION WAS ADDED